bgcarlisle/Numbat/README.md

 ### What Numbat does

 Numbat is a piece of software designed for managing the extraction of large volumes of data from primary sources among multiple users, and then reconciling the differences between them.
+It is designed for use in meta-analytic projects in an academic context.

+The following are the intended uses of Numbat.

 * Manage large databases of references
 * Different levels of extraction (e.g. title-and-abstract vs full extraction)